scVENUS/PeekabooAV/docs/source/config.rst

     gpasswd -a amavis peekaboo

+**Note**: The group membership only affects direct launch of Peekaboo as that user.
+The same convention is implemented in the systemd unit.
+Also, option ``group`` of ``peekaboo.conf`` affects the group Peekaboo changes to when started as root.

 You may choose VirtualBox as hypervisor.
 If so, you must add the Peekaboo user to the ``vboxusers`` group.